ArduPilot/ardupilot_wiki/dev/source/docs/intel-edison.rst

    Some information here was borrowed from `the Intel Developer Zone <https://software.intel.com/en-us/flashing-firmware-on-your-intel-edison-board-windows>`__.

-The easiest way to get started is to flash the Edison with image recommended by the ArduPilot team:
+The easiest way to get started is to flash the Edison with the :ref:`APSync <apsync-intro>` image recommended by the ArduPilot team:

--  Download the `latest image from firmware.ardupilot.org <http://firmware.ap.ardupilot.org/Companion/ 	intel_edison_image_latest.tar.gz>`__
+-  Download the `latest image from firmware.ardupilot.org <http://firmware.ap.ardupilot.org/Companion/apsync/>`__.
+Look for the file starting with "apsync-edison".
 -  Extract/Unzip the image (a "toFlash" directory should appear):

    - Windows users can use `7-zip <http://www.7-zip.org/>`__